On This Page:

 We look at all of the trends within evangelical Christianity, along with other stories and trends that impact the faith.
 We have become quite interested in church conflict, spiritual abuse, and hyper-authoritarian polity.
 We are equal opportunity offenders and do not emphasize one denomination over another.

 This represented the first time TWW had ventured far into the world of Emergent or Progressive theologies and movements.
 It really seemed to hit a nerve for TWW readers and this post was their first ever since starting in 2007 to reach 1,000 comments.
+[CORRECTION: TWW started in 2009, not 2007.]
 Because of the exceptionally large total number of comments on the series of TWW posts about Emergent, Tony Jones, Julie McMahon, the article number plus number of comments as of March 1, 2015, are included in TWW posts notations.

 January 19, 2015.
 R.L.
 Stollar posts on Overturning Tables, What It Means to Take Abuse Seriously.